Uralstech/UXR.QuestMeshing/Documentation/DocSource/QuickStart.md

 | **Target Volume Update Rate Hertz** | The target update frequency for the TSDF volume (in Hz).
 Higher rates improve responsiveness but increase GPU load. | 45 | Min: 0 |
 | **Target Mesh Refresh Rate Hertz** | The target refresh frequency for the generated mesh (in Hz).
 Lower rates reduce CPU overhead in stable scenes. | 1 | Min: 0 |

+### Behavior Notes
+- The TSDF volume is automatically cleared on recenter (via `OVRManager.display.RecenteredPose`).
+This ensures mesh accuracy, as recentering resets the tracking space offset and invalidates prior voxel data.

 ## Utility Component: CPUDepthSampler

 See the [API reference](~/api/Uralstech.UXR.QuestMeshing.CPUDepthSampler.yml) for details on using `CPUDepthSampler` to asynchronously sample world-space positions from depth data (e.g., for raycasting or occlusion checks).